You can use gifts to make settlement offers to debts you are in arrears with.

 This depends largely on how long you have been in a DMP for and how large the repayments you are making each month are:

-- if your DMP has been running a long time and you are making pretty low or even token payments, your creditors may be happy to accept 25p in the £ or even less, especially if the debt has been defaulted and sold on to a debt collector – debt collectors are often easier to negotiate partial settlements with than the original creditor.
+- if your DMP has been running a long time and you are making pretty low or even token payments, your creditors may be happy to accept 25p in the £ or even less.
+Here the debt will normally have been defaulted and sold on to a debt collector – debt collectors are often easier to negotiate partial settlements with than the original creditor.

-- if your DMP has only been running for a few months after you lost your job, you are fit and aged 30, then your creditors are probably not going to settle for less than 80% and may refuse any offer
+- if your DMP has only been running for a few months after you lost your job, you are fit and aged 30, then your creditors are probably not going to settle for less than 80% and they may refuse any offer.

 - if you can supply medical evidence to suggest you won’t be able to return to work for a long while, if at all, they are also more likely to accept a low offer.
 This could be a copy of a hospital appointment letter say, it doesn’t have to be a specially written letter that your GP may charge you to write.